 - The end-user layer, where your user interacts with your application

-The Architecture Dashboard’s abilities to identify and highlight technical debt as well as drill down all the way to visual and written code make it an essential component of the OutSystems self-documentation capabilities.
+The AI Mentor System’s abilities to identify and highlight technical debt as well as drill down all the way to visual and written code make it an essential component of the OutSystems self-documentation capabilities.

 Finally, OutSystems TrueChange works throughout the development process to identify and resolve coding conflicts to speed time to market while eliminating unplanned technical debt.